nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 6. [Command summary](#command-summary)

 # Introduction
-Welcome to **AcademyAssist**, your ultimate solution for <span style="color:lightgreen; font-weight:bold">efficient student contact management</span>, targeted at tuition centers operating in Singapore.
+Welcome to **AcademyAssist**, your ultimate solution for efficient student contact management, targeted at tuition centers operating in Singapore.
 This desktop application is designed to streamline your administrative tasks, allowing you to focus your efforts on keeping operations smooth and organized for optimal student support.

+AcademyAssist is designed for a diverse range of users, primarily targeting tuition center administrators and administrative staff.
+Whether you are responsible for managing student information or need quick access to data for efficient operations, AcademyAssist is here to help.

 AcademyAssist combines the power of a **Command Line Interface (CLI) with the user-friendly aspects of a Graphical User Interface (GUI).** This hybrid approach ensures that you can manage your student database with